Ahimsa - Kindness

 There are 5 yoga pathways or Yoga Margas.
 Hatha yoga – union by bodily control (postures) – is just one of these pathways, that if you attend classes you are already practising.
 Raja yoga is the name of the pathway that aims for you to gain control over the mind.
 The theory of this pathway is that you can gain this control by awareness or mindfulness of the stream of thoughts (monkey chatter) that flows through the mind and then control them through concentration and meditation.

 As discussed in my previous blogs, particularly ‘Find your own path to Meditation’, this requires dedication, discipline and time.
 Raja yoga stems from Patanjali’s eight limbs of yoga.
 Patanjali took many oral teachings of yoga and compiled and wrote them down into a book called ‘The Yoga Sutras’ about 2000 years ago.
-We know very little about Patanjali and it is unclear and often debated as to whether he wrote all of 'The Yoga Sutras' or whether others collaborated in its writing.
-‘The Yoga Sutras’ is approximately 195 aphorisms (sutras), or words of wisdom, which outline the eight limbs of yoga.
+We know very little about Patanjali and it is unclear and often debated as to whether he wrote all of it or others collaborated.
+Within ‘The Yoga Sutras’ is approximately 195 aphorisms (sutras), or words of wisdom, which outline the eight limbs of yoga.

 These eight limbs are a tool to examine ourselves: